jcmcnch/MGPrimerEval/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------GGATGGGCCTGCGGCGTATCAGGTTGTAGGGGGTGTAATGTACCCTCTAGCCTTCGACGCGTACGGGT------------------------------------------------------------------------------------------------------
 ```

-If you want, you can just stop here.
-But if you want to get more information about which taxa are missed by your primers, you can run the *Classify* workflow (next section).
+If you want to get more information about which taxa are missed by your primers, you can run the *Classify* workflow (next section).

 ## Running the *Classify* workflow: